goenning/goenning/_drafts/2017-03-18-server-side-cache-go.md

 **In-Memory**: Every page is cached on your web application's process memory, which makes it an excellent candidate for the fastest cache you'll ever have and the easiest to implement.
 The drawback is that if you have multiple servers (which you should probably have), you'll end with N copies of these cached content.
 If the process restarts for any reason, it'll lose all the cached content and thus slowing down the first request again.

 **Disk**: Cached pages are stored on a disk.
-This may not be the fastest option available as the server would still need to read from disk and possible do some network operations if it's not a local disk.
-The biggest advantage is that they are cheaper than memory and very fault tolerant as they can survive reboots.
+This is certainly not the fastest option available as the server needs to read from disk and maybe even do some network operations if it's not a local disk.
+The biggest advantage is that they are cheaper than memory and very resilient as they can survive reboots from application server.

 **Database**: Cached pages are stored in a database, it could be SQL or a key-value storage, doesn't matter.
 The fact is that Redis is the king on this field.
 It's a high performance and battle tested in-memory database widely used.
-It's not as fast as process in-memory, because it requires network calls, but content are shared across all servers and thus are not duplicated and not consuming more resources from the application server.
+It's not as fast as process in-memory, because it requires network calls, but content is shared across all servers, so they are not duplicated and neither require resources from the application server.

 ### Talk is cheap, show me the code!